rwlp/Dt-Challenge-Wed/README.md

  - Add packages Redux, HeroIcons/React
  - src/services is releated to client functions data functcions, not to the REST API of application, contains the logic of data tratment fetched from server to front end.
  - configurations about theme in tailwind.config.ts we use darkMode: selector.

+ ## Third Commit Notes
+  - We use redux tookit for global context to management.
+The search paramans choiced by user (makerId and Year selected) are globaly accessible.
+  -